 FAC102 Quando Quango - Atom Rock - 12in single c1982.

 FAC220 Happy Mondays - Bummed - album cover c1988.

-To many the Mondays were the quintessential 'Madchester' band mixing rock elements with hip hop and warped Northern Soul vibes.
-Though the Roses were always contenders.
-By the late 80s when the 'madchester' scene was in full swing and Factory had become a leading proponent of the new 'house' music culture in the UK, much of the design was provided by out sourced agencies or a large group of in-house designers at Factory.
-This famous cover was the work of Central Station Design in Manchester.
+To many the Mondays along with the Stone Roses were the quintessential 'Madchester' bands mixing rock elements with hip hop, Northern Soul vibes and a dose of early Boomer / X'er generation nostalgia for the 60s early 70s.
+By the late 80s when the 'madchester' scene was in full swing and Factory had become a leading proponent of the new 'house' music culture in the UK; much of the design by this time was provided by out-sourced agencies or a large group of in-house designers at Factory HQ.
+This famous cover however, was the work of Central Station Design in Manchester.

 From 1982 Factory seemed to become much more skittish and light hearted in terms of design and marketing.
 The industrial motif itself began to appear in a range of increasingly self parodied forms with an emphasis on frivolity and playful colour, ultimately alluding to a sort of clash between constructivist styling and psychedelic aspiration.
 The industrial feel of Factory's (Peter Savill's) design vision was non the less still very much in tact and an obvious foundation of much of the design.
 This was also the period when Factory's famous industrial design ethos was assimilated into the UK packaging of the new House music phenomena through the cult of the Hacienda, and in one way manifest as the reapropriation of industrial clothing as fashion.
 The House music 'scene' in the US (Chicago) was more associated with sports styling.